enginebai/MovieHunt/README.md

 ## Modules Structure
 * `:base` module: It defines the base, common and utilities classes.
 * `:app` module: That's your app module, just like a normal Android app project.
-You puts all resources that app used, including strings, colors, dimensions, drawables.
-Or you can create `:common` modules for that if you use multi-modules project.
+You put all resources that app used, including strings, colors, dimensions, drawables.
+Or you can create a new modules (ex: `:common`) for that if you use multi-modules project.
+* `/buildSrc`: It enables you to write the build script (`*.gradle.kts` files) in kotlin to manage dependencies and gets better IDE completion support.
+It gives you a way to develop build code more like regular code.
+More information please check [official document](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources).

 > **Note**: Don't put the resources inside `:base` module since it can be updated from remote repo, please treat `:base` module as library.